Poço da Panela

 Poço da Panela is a neighborhood of Recife, Brazil located in the north of the city.
-It has a land area of 87 hectares, a resident population of 4,006 people and an annual geometric growth rate of 0.45.
+It has a land area of 81 hectares, a resident population of 4,615 people and an Geometric Average Annual Population Growth Rate (2000/2010): 1.43 (%).
 Adjoining neighborhoods are 'Casa Forte', 'Santana' and 'Monteiro', and it runs along the Capibaribe River.
 The majority of its residents are upper-middle class, although there are also residents of lower middle class and upper class.